 Once your feature is built and you've selected the variation you want to use, it's time to roll it out to your customers.

 If you’re concerned that your new feature might actually degrade the visitor experience instead of improving it, you can start small by launching the feature to only a small percentage of visitors, and then observe the results.
 Feature rollouts in Full Stack use feature targeting to control which users get access to new features, and when that happens.

 Use targeted rollouts to provide beta access to new features, or to experiment with features internally before a public rollout.
 A slower, controlled rollout mitigates risk by limiting the impact of any newly-surfaced bugs that may have slipped through an internal QA process.

 You can also use a rollout to launch winning variations that you identify through experimentation.
 Just gradually expose a winning feature variation to your visitors in a controlled fashion.
-You can set feature visibility based on user characteristics like subscription tier, authentication state, region, or language, and manage the process on your own terms.
+You can set feature visibility based on a specified environment, user characteristics like subscription tier, authentication state, region, or language, and manage the process on your own terms.

 Iterate and improve

 Now you've rolled out your new feature to your entire customer base.
 And so far, they seem to like it.
 Adoption is high and engagement is up.
 Congratulations!